Gino-Freud-Hobayan/retail-store-management-gino/README.md

-## 1111111111
+## Objected Oriented Programming (OOP)

-It was my first time learning about this, and it was quite interesting
+I was able to organize my code into real world objects using "Classes" and "Objects"

 ```cpp